Fermi's golden rule for heating in strongly driven Floquet systems: Acknowledgements

-\lsec{Acknowledgements} Numerical exact diagonalization in this work have been performed with the help of QuSpin package~\cite{Weinberg2017,Weinberg2019}.
+Numerical exact diagonalization in this work has been performed with the help of the QuSpin package~\cite{Weinberg2017,Weinberg2019}.
 The computation in this work has been done using the facilities of the Supercomputer Center, the Institute for Solid State Physics, the University of Tokyo.
 T. N. I. was supported by JSPS KAKENHI Grant No. JP21K13852.
-A. P. was supported by NSF under Grant No. DMR-1813499 and by the AFOSR under Grant No. FA9550-16-1-0334.
+A. P. was supported by NSF under Grant No. DMR-1813499 and DMR-2103658 and by the AFOSR under Grant No. FA9550-16-1-0334 and FA9550-21-1-0342.